 Strangles Hits Kelsall Hill

-Strangles hits Kelsall Hill, Cheshire, following outbreak in North Wales
+Strangles hits Kelsall Hill, Cheshire, following an outbreak in North Wales

 Kelsall Hill Equestrian Centre, Cheshire, have confirmed a case of strangles at one of their livery yards.

-In a press release the centre confirmed all access to facilities were shut down, with immediate effect, to help contain the outbreak.
+In a press release, the centre confirmed that all access to facilities had been shut down, with immediate effect, to help contain the outbreak.

-The news comes as a shock and concern to equestrians in the local area, especially those who have visited the centre recently.
+The news is a shock and concern to equestrians in the local area, especially those who have recently visited the centre.

 Every effort to minimise the outbreak has now been taken, all other suspected horses have also been confined to their stables.